arend-lang/site/src/documentation/tutorial/PartI/synndef.md

 Given two types {%ard%}A{%endard%} and {%ard%}B{%endard%}, one can construct the type {%ard%}\Sigma A B{%endard%}
 of pairs {%ard%}(a, b){%endard%}, where {%ard%}a : A{%endard%} and {%ard%}b : B{%endard%}.
 The type {%ard%}\Sigma A B{%endard%}
-is equivalent to the datatype defined as follows:
+is equivalent to the data type defined as follows:

 {%arend%}
 \data Pair | pair A B